snowdog773/snowdog773/README.md

 I

-- 🔭 I’m currently working on a React project to create a SPA that renders Simpsons quotes from an API source.
+- 🔭 I’m currently working on a set of casino and card games in React

-- 🌱 I’m currently learning fullstack web development at thejump.tech digital academy
+- 🌱 I’m currently building as many varied and challenging projects as I can as I seek to build on my knowledge of fullstack web development after completing a 30 week bootcamp at thejump.tech digital school.

 - 👯 I’m looking to collaborate on anything and everything

-- 🤔 I’m looking for help with - as a new programmer comments and suggestions on any of my projects from more experienced developers are gratefully recieved.
+- 🤔 I’m looking for help with - as a new programmer comments and suggestions on any of my projects from more experienced developers are gratefully received.

 - 💬 Ask me about Rick and Morty trivia